NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND!

 He was a standout athlete from Armstrong High School in NW Washington D.C.
 Avatus lettered in football, basketball and baseball.
 He entered Syracuse in 1949 to become the first black player during the era of Coach Ben Schwartzwalder.

-Against Rutgers that 1950 season, Avatus boomed a 67-yard punt that stood as a school record for decades.
+Against Rutgers in the 1950 season, Avatus boomed a 67-yard punt that stood as a school record for decades.
 Another Syracuse record was set against Penn State when he grabbed three interceptions – running one back 98 yards for a touchdown and another 85 yards to score.
-Only two other players have been able to tie that single game total since, Tommy Meyers in 1970 and Markus Paul in 1985.
+Only two other players have tied that single game total, Tommy Meyers in 1970 and Markus Paul in 1985.

-Avatus returned to Syracuse in 1951 and when quarterback Pete Stark suffered a broken leg, he was moved to the position making him the only black QB for a major college team that season.
+Avatus returned to Syracuse in 1951, starting quarterback Pete Stark suffered a broken leg, Avatus was moved to the position making him the only black QB for a major college team that season.

 The Orangemen promptly went on to win three of the final four contests that season.
 Avatus threw a school record three touchdowns against Fordham and his 25.9 yards per completion that day remains 7th in the Syracuse record book.